-As the Indian government continues to push through reforms (in the Land Acquisition Act, the Real Estate Regulatory bill, relaxation of FDI rules, etc.), property continues to remain the best option for NRIs looking to invest in India.
+Property remains the best option for NRIs looking to invest in India as the Indian government continues to push through reforms (in the Land Acquisition Act, the Real Estate Regulatory Bill, relaxation of FDI rules, and so on).

-But before making the final decision, there are some big questions to be addressed; who is the realtor, what are his credentials, what about the property, location, amenities, payment terms, legalities, and so on.
-DNA Realtors offers rewarding investment options in the North Indian region, particularly the tricity area of Chandigarh, Panchkula, Mohali, Zirakpur.
+But, before making a final decision, some major issues must be addressed, such as who the realtor is, what his credentials are, what about the property, location, amenities, payment terms, legalities, and so on.
+DNA Realtors provides profitable investment opportunities in the North Indian region, particularly in the tri-cities of Chandigarh, Panchkula, Mohali, and Zirakpur.

 Frequently Asked Questions (FAQs)

-A. An Indian citizen who stays abroad for employment/carrying on business or vocation outside India or stays abroad under circumstances indicating an intention for an uncertain duration of stay abroad is a non-resident.
-(Persons posted in U.N. organisations and officials deputed abroad by Central/State Governments and Public Sector undertakings on temporary assignments are also treated as non-temporary assignments are also treated as non-residents).
-Non-resident foreign citizens of Indian origin are treated on par with non-resident Indian citizens (NRIs)..
+A. A non-resident is an Indian citizen who stays abroad for employment/business or vocation outside India or stays abroad under circumstances indicating an intention to stay abroad for an indefinite period of time.
+(Persons posted in United Nations organizations and officials deputed abroad by Central/State Governments and Public Sector undertakings on temporary assignments are also treated as non-residents).
+Non-resident foreign citizens of Indian origin receive the same treatment as non-resident Indian citizens (NRIs).

-A. A person of Indian origin means an individual (not being a citizen of Pakistan or Bangladesh or Sri Lanka or Afghanistan or China or Iran or Nepal or Bhutan) who:• held an Indian Passport at any time, or • who or whose father or paternal grand father was a citizen of India by virtue of the Constitution of India or the Citizenship Act, 1955
+A. A person of Indian origin is defined as a person (who is not a citizen of Pakistan, Bangladesh, Sri Lanka, Afghanistan, China, Iran, Nepal, or Bhutan) who:• held an Indian passport at any time, or • whose father or paternal grandfather was a citizen of India under the Indian Constitution or the Citizenship Act, 1955.

-A. 1 Under the general permission available, the following categories can freely purchase immovable property in India: i) Non-Resident Indian (NRI) – that is a citizen of India resident outside India ii) Person of Indian Origin (PIO) – that is an individual (not being a citizen of Pakistan or Bangladesh or Sri Lanka or Afghanistan or China or Iran or Nepal or Bhutan), who 1. at any time, held Indian passport, or 2. who or either of whose father or grandfather was a citizen of India by virtue of the Constitution of India or the Citizenship Act, 1955 (57 of 1955).
-The general permission, however, covers only purchase of residential and commercial property.
+A. 1 The following categories can freely purchase immovable property in India under the general permission available: I Non-Resident Indian (NRI) – a citizen of India who resides outside of India. ii) Person of Indian Origin (PIO) – an individual (not a citizen of Pakistan, Bangladesh, Sri Lanka, Afghanistan, China, Iran, Nepal, or Bhutan) who 1. held an Indian passport at any time, or 2. whose father or grandfather was a citizen of India under the Indian Constitution or the Citizenship Act, 1955.
+(57 of 1955).
+However, the general permission only applies to the purchase of residential and commercial property.

-A. Yes, under the general permission granted by the Reserve Bank, property other than agricultural land/farm house/plantation property can be acquired by NRIs provided the purchase consideration is met either out of inward remittances in foreign exchange through normal banking channels or out of funds from the purchaser’s NRE/FCNR accounts maintained with banks in India and a declaration is submitted to the Central Office of Reserve Bank in form IPI 7 within a period of 90 days from the date of purchase of the property/final payment of purchase consideration.
+A. Yes, under the Reserve Bank’s general permission, NRIs can acquire property other than agricultural land/farm house/plantation property provided the purchase consideration is met either through inward remittances in foreign exchange through normal banking channels or through funds from the purchaser’s NRE/FCNR accounts maintained with banks in India and a declaration is submitted to the Reserve Bank’s Central Office in form IPI 7 within 90 days.

 NRI/PIO/OCI Real Estate Investment Guidelines